Riverscapes/fis-dem-error/README.md

 ##Naming Convention of FIS Repository

-Each FIS has 2 main components to how it is named the first is an abbreviation of the surveying method that was used to collect the data to create the DEM.
-A list of the surveying methods refered to in the repository are listed below:
+The naming convention for each FIS has 3 main components.
+The first is an abbreviation of the surveying method that was used to collect the data to create the DEM, the second is the output the FIS is modeling (currently all FIS in repository are modeling DEM Error aka Z error), and the input variables used in each FIS.
+In addition their are 3 optional components, organization FIS was developed for, linear units the FIS is developed in, and year FIS was developed.
+Each component of the naming mechanism is separated by an underscore _ .

+A list of the surveying methods refered to in the repository and the abbreviations used to refer to them in the naming convention are listed below:

 * **TS** - Total Station
 * **TLS** - Terrestrial Laser Scanner